tony-waters/tony-waters.github.io/_posts/2026-08-29-matt-pocock-stole-my-vibe-coding.md

 header-img: "img/spring5.jpg"
 ---

+Matt Pocock's skills is an open-source repository of agent skills designed for real engineering workflows rather than "vibe coding".
+It provides structured, reusable instructions for AI coding agents like Claude Code, Codex, and Cursor to enforce discipline in planning, testing, and architecture.

+---
 I have been watching a number of [Matt Pocock](https://www.aihero.dev/) videos recently and visiting his site, and was keen to try out his process.
 He basically has a collection of AI-agnostic `skills` [he provides](https://github.com/mattpocock/skills), along with a process to take an idea into production code.